Chabauty--Kim, finite descent, and the Section Conjecture for locally geometric sections: Introduction

 We can also show a Kim-like conjecture for certain projective hyperbolic curves.

 \begin{thmABC} Let~$X/\bQ$ be a smooth projective curve of genus~$\geq2$ with a rational point, and suppose that the Jacobian of~$X$ has a factor of dimension~$\geq2$ with Mordell--Weil rank~$0$ and finite Tate--Shafarevich group.
-Then there is a finite closed subscheme~$Z\subset X_{\cl}$ such that
+Then there is a finite closed subscheme~$Z\subset X$ such that

-for all primes~$p$ of good reduction for~$X$.
-In particular, if~$Z$ can be chosen to be the set of rational points of~$X$, then the refined Kim's Conjecture~\ref{conj:kim} holds for~$X$. \end{thmABC}
+for all primes~$p$ of good reduction for~$X$. \end{thmABC}

+\begin{rem} The finite closed subscheme $Z$ of $X$ in \Cref{thm:main_chabauty} is without loss of generality reduced, thus a finite union of closed points.
+If the conclusion of \Cref{thm:main_chabauty} holds with $Z$ consisting only of rational points, then the refined Kim's Conjecture~\ref{conj:kim} holds for~$X$ and for all primes~$p$ of good reduction.
+Verifying this in a particular case is likely to be quite subtle. \end{rem}

-In particular, both of these give examples where we prove the $S$-Selmer Section Conjecture using our strategy.
+In particular, Theorems~\ref{thm:main_unrefined} and \ref{thm:main_chabauty} give additional examples where we prove the $S$-Selmer Section Conjecture using our strategy.
 (In fact, the containment~\eqref{eq:ck_locus_in_finite_subscheme} is already enough to conclude the Selmer Section Conjecture.)
-Again, neither of these cases of the $S$-Selmer Section Conjecture are new: for $\cY=\bP^1_{\bZ}\smallsetminus\{0,1,\infty\}$, the $S$-Selmer section set is empty since~$\cY(\bZ_2)=\emptyset$, while in the setting of Theorem~\ref{thm:main_chabauty}, the Selmer Section Conjecture is essentially a theorem of Stoll (combine \cite[Theorem~8.6]{stoll:finite_descent} and Proposition~\ref{prop:conjecture_implication_1}).
+Again, neither of these cases of the $S$-Selmer Section Conjecture are new: for $\cY=\bP^1_{\bZ}\smallsetminus\{0,1,\infty\}$, the $S$-Selmer section set is empty since~$\cY(\bZ_2)=\emptyset$, while in the setting of Theorem~\ref{thm:main_chabauty}, the Selmer Section Conjecture is essentially a theorem of Stoll \cite[Theorem~8.6]{stoll:finite_descent}.

 Let us now say a little about the proof of Theorem~\ref{thm:main_kim}.
 The original unrefined Chabauty--Kim method for the thrice-punctured line has been studied extensively in work of Ishai Dan-Cohen, Stefan Wewers and David Corwin \cite{DCW:explicitCK,DCW:mixedtate1,DC:mixedtate2,CDC:polylog1,CDC:polylog2}.
 They give some explicit Coleman functions vanishing on $\dY(\bZ[1/2])$, but it is far from clear whether these should cut out exactly~$\dY(\bZ[1/2])$.
 What we do in this paper is to carry out the refined versions of the computations of \cite{CDC:polylog1}, obtaining the following description of the refined Chabauty--Kim locus.